bastionzero/terraform-provider-bastionzero/CONTRIBUTING.md

   as a `NOTE`.
 For example, an upgrade of the BastionZero Go SDK dependency should be noted since there is new functionality that affects the implementation of the Terraform provider.
-However, an upgrade to a transient dependency or GitHub action that doesn't have direct relation to the provider implementation probably should not be mentioned.
+However, an upgrade to a transient dependency or GitHub action that doesn't have a direct relation to the provider implementation probably should not be mentioned.

 ##### Changes that should have a `CHANGELOG` entry